 - Thief II: The Metal Age During the missions, you occasionally hear and read references to "the Baron", who's absence has allowed Sheriff Truart to assert his dominance over the city.
 No detail is given about who the Baron is or why he is absent, but this little detail creates the feeling that the game is set in a small corner of a much larger world.

-- Demons Souls, Dark Souls and Dark Souls II are, like Valve's games described above, almost entirely bereft of traditional exposition, and the story of each game must largely be pieced together and inferred from small bits of lore that reference the past.
+- Demon's Souls, the Dark Souls series, and Bloodborne, like Valve's games described above, almost entirely bereft of traditional exposition, and the story of each game must largely be pieced together and inferred from item descriptions, level design, and the like.
 There are occasional characters better informed than the Player Character who will provide some precious information, but they generally prove untrustworthy.

 - Far Cry 3:

 - The casino chips you find in loot are described as being from "the Jeni Soleil Casino Cruise heist."
 This is not explained any further.